Basic Z/IP Gateway#

 The Z-Wave over IP Gateway (Z/IP Gateway) is a device providing a layer above the serial API, and the Z-Wave protocol running on the Z-Wave module.
 It allows internet "Z/IP clients" connected over the Internet Protocol (IP) to contact and control nodes in a Z-Wave network.

-Z/IP Gateway Bridges Z-Wave to IP
+Z/IP Gateway Bridges Z-Wave to IPZ/IP Gateway Bridges Z-Wave to IP

 Z/IP Gateway bridges IP UDP frames to Z-Wave, enabling communication between these two technologies.
 The number of Z-Wave node IDs in a network is a limited resource, with only 232 available.
 Z/IP Gateway is usually used to represent Z-Wave nodes as IP hosts, and because the IPv4/6 address space is larger than the Z-Wave Node ID space, it can represent all Z-Wave nodes as IP hosts.
 Additionally, the Gateway also represents IP hosts as Z-Wave nodes but due to ID limitations, it cannot represent every IP host as a Z-Wave node.